 Dr. Federica Benvenuti is Group Leader of the Cellular Immunology lab that conducts research into cancer induced immune suppression.
 Her lab’s studies into Wiskott-Aldrich syndrome, a rare disease that affects one in every million boys born and it is a severe immune deficiency complicated by autoimmunity, is also been funded by the Telethon Foundation.

 Dr. Emanuele Buratti heads the Molecular Pathology lab, working on RNA-protein interactions, defective RNA processing and neurodegeneration, as well as genetic diseases caused by defective splicing.
 The results of his team’s research has highlighted the importance of studying all variations identified in disease-associated ALS genes.
+His research has recently been awarded a grant by AriSLA.

 Dr. Marco Baralle, Group Leader, RNA Biology, conducts research into genetic diseases caused by defective splicing.
 His work includes studying ALS disease models and therapeutic drug screening.
 He is an AriSLA award recipient.